A new cloud-based enterprise document management system will help the UW manage its paperless future.

 Barbara Benson picks up a large brown box filled with paper documents and vanishes down a long hallway lined with shelves rising almost 30 feet high — stacked full of identical boxes.

 She returns empty-handed, ending the burdensome round trip she expects not to repeat after Feb.
 28, 2022, when UW Records Management Services stops accepting new boxes for safekeeping.
-Her office, where she serves as director, will continue to manage the boxes already there, recycling or destroying their contents securely when their retention schedules end, some decades from now.
+The program, over which she serves as director, will continue to manage the boxes already there, recycling or destroying their contents securely when their retention schedules end, some decades from now.

 DocFinity is easier to use and manage, and those features should help many administrators, even the most recalcitrant paper users, take those last few steps to accept a fully digital environment.